 - Aetna Dental Coverage

 Global Insurance Coverage with Aetna Student Health Insurance

-Both levels, Gold and Platinum, of Aetna Student Health Insurance provide coverage on a global level.
+Both levels, 90 and 100, of Aetna Student Health Insurance provide coverage on a global level.
 If you are outside of the NYC area or the United States, you still have insurance coverage.
 It is recommended that you phone On Call International preemptively if you know you will be traveling, or spending time abroad, to ensure your coverage and know of medical services nearby in advance of travel.
 Similarly to needing a referral aside from care at Columbia Health Services, prior approval is needed.
 If you are in need of medical attention, please contact a representative at On Call International to gain approval for services.